-Those responsible for any acts of damage, theft, or vandalism to the Student Centers, will be subject to referral to the Office of Student Rights and Responsibilities and/or the Department of Public Safety.
+Those responsible for any acts of damage, theft, or vandalism to the Student Centers, will be subject to referral to the Office of Community Standards and/or the Department of Public Safety.

 Users are not permitted to nail, tape, glue, or affix anything to the walls, columns, windows, doors, etc. inside or outside of the Student Centers.
 All decorations must be ground supported.
 Damage to tables, chairs or equipment used for the event must be reported.